doctorfree/DoctorFreeScripts/README.md

     populate my USB flash drive of movies with HTML documents to provide an initial way to navigate around.

+[**mvfem**](mvfem) - Rename a downloaded Femjoy zip archive that contains two model names to use only one model's name so it will work with femzip.

 [**updaplibs**](updaplibs) - Sync my Aperture libraries to a USB flash drive

     Note: to sync other directories use the -s, -a, and -t arguments